 It intends to make Data Science and Machine Learning modules simple to use for beginners.
 PyBrain is an open-source Python library for Data Science licensed under the BSD.

 The Natural Language Toolkit, or NLTK, is a popular Python toolkit for data scientists.
 NLTK can perform various tasks related to natural language processing, such as text tagging, tokenization, semantic reasoning, etc.

 You can also use it to complete complex AI jobs.
 NLTK was created to support various AI and machine learning teaching approaches, such as the linguistic model and cognitive theory.

 It is now driving the development of AI algorithms and learning models in the actual world.

 BeautifulSoup is a Python data scraping and mining library.
-It aids data scientists in the development of a web crawler that crawls across websites.
-BeautifulSoup can not only retrieve data but also arrange it in the desired format.
+It aids data scientists in developing a web crawler that crawls across websites.
+BeautifulSoup can retrieve data and arrange it in the desired format.

 Its most recent version, BS4 (BeautifulSoup 4), was recently released.
-The scraped HTML data contains a lot of messy web data that users can’t interpret.
+The scraped HTML data contains many messy web data that users can’t interpret.
 BS4 arranges the chaotic web data into easy-to-understand XML structures, allowing the data to be used for analysis.

 Also Read: How To Create Keylogger In Python

 Keras is an open-source software framework that provides an interface for the TensorFlow library and allows for rapid, deep neural network experimentation.
 In Data Science, neural networks are also used to analyze observational data.